mjball/jQuery-CheckAll/README.markdown

 - [It doesn't break if you accidentally select the master checkbox along with the slaves.](http://jsfiddle.net/mattball/fCEPa/)
 - It's lightweight thanks to `.live()`, so it can handle [as many checkboxes as you want to throw at it](http://jsfiddle.net/mattball/ZBjUV/).
-- Compatibility tested for jQuery 1.4.2 through 1.7.1.
+- Compatibility tested with jQuery 1.4.2 through 1.7.1.